Bank of Daniel Meyer: Banking, mining, and agriculture in California & Nevada / 1850s through 1911

-Bank of Daniel Meyer focused mainly on agriculture and mining operations in Nevada and California, financing much of California's grain export which was at the time the principal source of income for the state.
-The bank furnished funds for development of lead and mercury mining properties, with a focus on the Reno, Nevada and Virginia City, Nevada areas, establishing a bank at Reno, Nevada in 1887 with capitalization of $300,000.
+Bank of Daniel Meyer focused mainly on mining and agriculture operations in Nevada and California, financing much of California's grain export which was at the time the principal source of income for the state.
+The bank furnished funds for development of gold, silver, lead, and mercury mining properties, with a focus on the Reno, Nevada and Virginia City, Nevada areas.

 Abraham Meyer and Daniel Meyer's names are listed on approximately twenty-eight (28) hand-written gold, silver, and lead mining deed transaction documents filed with Storey County, Nevada Territory Recorder's Office between 1860 and 1863, which confirms the bank's early involvement with mine development at famous ore deposits such as the Comstock Lode or Comstock Mining District, Virginia City, Nevada (formerly Nevada Territory).

+Several blank paper checks circa 1870s exist in private collections with "Daniel Meyer San Francisco" imprinted on the obverse along with the names of various Nevada mining companies and a bank check tax imprint noting "two cents" per check paid to the IRS, indicating that the mining companies were conducting their financial business at Bank of Daniel Meyer.
+It may or may not also indicate direct ownership of the mining companies by Bank of Daniel Meyer.